ElektraInitiative/libelektra/doc/decisions/unit_testing.md

 The previous unit testing framework started as hack to have a bit more than simple asserts.
-It is not easy to use (needs explicit enumeration of all testcases) and lacks of really important features (e.g. output of the assertion that failed).
+It is not easy to use (needs explicit enumeration of all testcases) and lacks really important features (e.g. output of the assertion that failed).